Ulrich Steinhilper: Escape attempts

-In January 1941, he was sent across the Atlantic Ocean to Canada to be interned in Camp W in Neys, Ontario, or Camp 30 in Bowmanville, Ontario.
+In January 1941, he was sent across the Atlantic Ocean to Canada to be interned in Camp W (later renamed 100) in Neys, Ontario, or Camp 30 in Bowmanville, Ontario.
 He made his first escape on 23 November, remaining at large for two days before being recaptured at Niagara Falls, Ontario.
 He tried again several weeks later, managing to reach Montreal's Windsor Station.
 On his third attempt, on 18 February 1942, he and his friend Albert Waller made it to Watertown, New York, United States, before being caught.
 He was then transferred to Camp 20 in Gravenhurst, Ontario, where he made two further unsuccessful breakouts.

 After the end of the war in 1945, he was returned to Germany and released in late 1946.

 IBM and later life

 Post-war, he worked at several jobs before being hired by IBM Germany.
 As an IBM typewriter salesman, he coined the word "Textverarbeitung" ("word processing") in 1955.
 A number of sources even credit him with originating the concept.
-However, Thomas Haig, an assistant professor in the University of Wisconsin—Milwaukee's School of Information Studies, wrote in the IEEE Annals of the History of Computing that the English term preceded the German, though he conceded that the latter "was the first to achieve any currency".
+However, Thomas Haig, an assistant professor in the University of Wisconsin–Milwaukee's School of Information Studies, wrote in the IEEE Annals of the History of Computing that the English term preceded the German, though he conceded that the latter "was the first to achieve any currency".
 Steinhilper tried to get IBM Germany interested in the concept, but without much success.
 In 1971, when the idea finally began to be accepted, IBM gave him an Outstanding Achievement Award and a trip around the world in recognition of "having authored and promoted it."

 He wrote four autobiographical books.
 They were published in English.
 A Spitfire on My Tail, Ten Minutes to Buffalo and Full Circle detail his wartime experiences, while Don't Talk – Do It! covers his post-war life.
 The first three were also published in German.

 Ulrich Steinhilper died on 20 October 2009 at the age of 91 in his native Stuttgart.